 The center of the focus of the IILME Standing Committee are the links between increasing migration, labour market dynamics and access to welfare resources.
 These are central to the discourse on both immigration and integration policies of newly arrived migrants and their children.
 Negative views on the socio-economic effects of migration, often based on scarce scientific or empirical evidence, influence the political debate around these themes.
 However, little knowledge exists on the role of labour market actors in influencing immigration and integration policies and practices, as well as the migrants’ labour market positions and experiences.

-Building up on the work carried out within the previous research group (Immigration, Integration and Trade Unions in Europe, IITUE), IILME aims at exploring the complexities and contradictions of the interaction between migration phenomena and labour market in a time of rapidly changing migration, integration and labour market policies.
-The originality of the program lies in its theoretical framework combining a tradition of industrial relations, political economy (segmented labour market) and gender studies to explore multiple inequalities (intersectionality) as well the precarization of migrant and ethnic workers on labour markets.
+Building up on the work carried out within the previous IITUE research group (Immigration, Integration and Trade Unions in Europe), IILME aims at exploring the complexities and contradictions of the interaction between migration phenomena and the labour market in a time of rapidly changing migration, integration and labour market policies.
+The originality of the program lies in its theoretical framework.
+We seek to combine the tradition of industrial relations, political economy — especially research on segmented labour market(s) — and gender studies to explore multiple intersectional inequalities as well as the precarization of migrant and ethnic workers within labour markets.